-Another great attraction of the forest is the majestic panoramic view of the Himalayas, stretching for over 300 kilometers right into our neighboring country Nepal is a huge attraction of Binsar sanctuary, more than wildlife or anything else.
+Another Uttarakhand tourist place's great attraction of the forest is the majestic panoramic view of the Himalayas, stretching for over 300 kilometers right into our neighboring country Nepal is a huge attraction of Binsar sanctuary, more than wildlife or anything else.

 On this day, people worship the sun at sunrise and bathe in the river waters.
 The locals prepare Khichdi and til ka laddoo.
 The popular fair of Uttarayani also takes place during this time and can be seen easily with our cheap Uttarakhand tour package.

 This festival celebrates the defeat of Zorawar Singh's army, a general of the Sikh Empire who tried to invade this region in 1841.
 As per the local stories, it was the women who defended this region against the soldiers who tried to loot the villages and hid in the Kandali shrub.
 In this process, the shrub was also destroyed.
 Another legend states that a young boy died after applying the Kandali plant on his wounds, and subsequently his mother cursed the plant and ordered the women to rip it out of the ground when it reached its full bloom.